seanvelasco/bsky-trends/README.md

     $sort: { count: -1 }, // sort by descending order, 1 is ascending and -1 is descending
 },
 {
-    $limit: limit, // how many results to return
+    $limit: limit, // number of results to return
 }

 ```